keolo/keolo-com/content/posts/spec-driven-development.md

 Client-side theme preferences must be synchronized with root HTML classes prior to first paint to avoid theme flash (FOUC).
 ```

-By curating durable domain models and architectural decisions, future agent sessions and engineers can instantly ground themselves in established system invariants.
+Writing down invariants gives both teammates and future AI runs immediate context, preventing them from making the same mistakes twice.

-### Atomic Archival & Closing the Loop
+### Archive and Feed the Next Cycle

-Finally, the completed change directory is atomically archived from `specs/changes/` to `specs/archive/`, marking all tasks completed and recording lifecycle timestamps.
+Finally, move completed change specs from `specs/changes/` into `specs/archive/`, marking tasks finished and capturing timestamps.

-The telemetry, user feedback, and architectural insights captured during the Learn stage directly seed the next **Plan** cycle, completing the feedback loop.
+What you learn from metrics, bugs, and user feedback feeds directly into your next **Plan** stage, closing the loop.

 ---

-## Toward a Product Engineering System
+## Building a System, Not Chasing Prompts

-Most teams adopting AI today operate ad hoc: pasting snippets into chat windows, arguing with models over broken imports, and hoping the assistant remembers yesterday's architectural decisions.
+Most teams adopting AI code ad hoc: pasting snippets into chat prompts, fighting with models over hallucinated imports, and hoping the bot remembers yesterday's architectural decisions.

-Teams shipping reliably treat this as a systems problem.
-Environments like [Aliveness Dev](https://github.com/aliveness-dev) operationalize the full **Plan → Build → Learn** pipeline:
+Teams shipping reliably treat this as a workflow problem.
+Tooling like [Aliveness Dev](https://github.com/aliveness-dev) operationalizes this **Plan → Build → Learn** pipeline:
-- Guiding founders, PMs, and engineers through structured intent capture and OpenSpec behavioral modeling.
+- Walking through intent capture and OpenSpec behavioral models.
-- Enforcing deterministic quality gates (DoR and DoD) and isolated Git worktree execution.
+- Enforcing quality gates (DoR and DoD) and isolated worktrees.
-- Driving test-driven execution and continuous trunk integration.
+- Driving strict test-driven development into main trunk.
-- Evaluating production telemetry and codifying institutional knowledge.
+- Tracking production telemetry and recording durable knowledge.

-AI models are extraordinary execution engines when given clear constraints and verifiable contracts.
-By anchoring development in a disciplined Plan-Build-Learn lifecycle, teams spend less time wrangling prompts and more time delivering durable, verified software.
+Language models make great execution engines when they have strict constraints and clear contracts.
+Ground them in a solid Plan-Build-Learn loop, and you can stop wrangling prompts and get back to shipping reliable software.